teknologist/claude-code-switch/README.md

 ccm opus          # Switch to Claude Opus 4.5 ccm haiku         # Switch to Claude Haiku 4.5

-# Switch to PPINFRA service
-ccm pp            # Interactive PPINFRA model selection ccm pp deepseek   # Direct switch to PPINFRA DeepSeek ccm pp glm        # Direct switch to PPINFRA GLM ccm pp kimi       # Direct switch to PPINFRA KIMI ccm pp minimax    # Direct switch to PPINFRA MiniMax M2 ccm pp qwen       # Direct switch to PPINFRA Qwen

 # Launch Claude Code
-ccc deepseek      # Switch to DeepSeek and launch ccc seed          # Switch to Seed-Code and launch ccc pp glm        # Switch to PPINFRA GLM and launch ccc opus          # Switch to Claude Opus and launch ccc kat           # Switch to StreamLake (KAT) and launch
+ccc deepseek      # Switch to DeepSeek and launch ccc seed          # Switch to Seed-Code and launch ccc glm           # Switch to GLM and launch ccc opus          # Switch to Claude Opus and launch ccc kat           # Switch to StreamLake (KAT) and launch